yuvipanda/prometheus-dirsize-exporter/README.md

 use more than 100 IOPS, and it will do that.
 We do not necessarily need very up to date directory size metrics, so this is ok.

-## Limitations

-- As directory contents might change in the course of a single run as we wait for budgets to become available, information about a directory may not be exactly correct immediately.
-- Because we do not spread the IOPS through time, the IO usage is 'spiky' - all IOPS get done at the beginning of a second, and then it goes silent.
-  If you have a big IOPS budget, this can cause performance degradation.

 ## Installation

 Install the package from PyPI: